The Bahamas CBDC Tracker

 In October 2023, the Central Bank of The Bahamas issued an update.
 The report said, “During the first seven months of 2023, a more than four-fold reduction in wallet top-ups to $10.2 million was registered, in comparison to the previous year when government transfer payments significantly influenced retail activity.”

-In December 2023, the Central Bank of The Bahamas issued what appeared to be the last of its monthly updates.
-Like the previous update, it largely focused on highlighting efforts by central bank officials to appear at conferences and other social gatherings to promote use of the CBDC.
+In December 2023, the Central Bank of The Bahamas issued an update.
+Like the previous update, it largely highlighted efforts by central bank officials to appear at conferences and other social gatherings to promote the use of the CBDC.

-In February 2024, the Central Bank of The Bahamas issued an update.
-It noted that it had launched a “SandDollar Holiday Rebate program” over to promote use of the CBDC.
+Although no update was published in January, the Central Bank of The Bahamas issued another update in February.
+A spokesperson for the central bank confirmed over email that this update was the last one in the series.
+The update noted that the central bank had launched a “SandDollar Holiday Rebate program” to promote the use of the CBDC.
 During the 2023 calendar year, approximately B$160,000 ($160,000) was “disbursed through incentives and promotional distributions.”
-However, the central bank also said usage of the CBDC were “dampened by reduced government transfer payments.”
-As of December 2023, there were 118,955 personal wallets created.
+However, the central bank also said that usage of the CBDC was “dampened by reduced government transfer payments.”
+Finally, the update noted that, as of December 2023, there were 118,955 personal wallets created.

-In 2024, Reuters reported a conversation with Central Bank of The Bahamas governor John Rolle where governor Rolle said commercial banks would soon be forced to distribute the CBDC.
+In the summer of 2024, Reuters reported a conversation with Central Bank of The Bahamas governor John Rolle, in which governor Rolle said commercial banks would soon be forced to distribute the CBDC.

 Human Rights and Civil Liberties Concerns